New England Revolution: Rivalries

-The club's main rival is widely considered to be New York Red Bulls, due to the rivalry stemming from other Boston–New York rivalries in other professional sports such as the Knicks–Celtics rivalry in the NBA, the Jets–Patriots rivalry in the NFL and the Yankees-Red Sox rivalry in Major League Baseball.
+The club's main rival is widely considered to be New York Red Bulls, due to the rivalry stemming from other Boston–New York rivalries in other professional sports such as the Knicks–Celtics rivalry in the NBA, the Jets–Patriots rivalry in the NFL and the Yankees-Red Sox rivalry in MLB.
 Beginning in 2002, the Revs had a 20 match undefeated streak against the Red Bulls for games at Gillette Stadium.
 This streak helped to intensify the rivalry between the teams.
 The streak came to an end on June 8, 2014, as the Red Bulls won 2–0 at Gillette Stadium.

 The Revolution have also built rivalries with fellow Eastern Conference teams D.C.
 United and Chicago Fire.
 These teams have faced each other on numerous occasions in the playoffs.
 In a 2009 poll on the club's official site, New England fans considered the Chicago Fire the Revs' most bitter rival as the clubs have clashed many times in the MLS playoffs and regular season.

 Since 2015 a rivalry has also developed with newcomer club New York City FC, due to the latter club's association with the Yankees and with Yankee Stadium being the club's incumbent home ground.
 To further fuel this rivalry, New York City FC knocked out the Revolution in the eastern conference semifinals of the 2021 MLS Cup Playoffs in a 2–2 tie that eventually went to penalties, despite the Revolution having the superior regular season record that year.